-I have been taking part in public/political struggles in Israel all my adult life, and I know we cannot afford to despair.
-Despair is so convenient: it allows us to give up, lean back and moan with friends.
-It changes nothing, because when you despair you cede the battlefield to the rival.
-The rival does not despair.
-It brims with energy.
+I have been taking part in public/political struggles in Israel all my adult life.
+Therefore, I know that despite the establishment of the most religious, racist, and corrupt government this country has ever had, led by Binyamin Netanyahu, we cannot afford to lose heart.
+Despair is very easy, but when you despair you cede the battlefield to the rival.
+And, the rival does not despair; it brims with energy and motivation.

-Hard?
-Yes.
-Impossible, no. I was born in a country that no longer exists, the Soviet Union, which may have been the worst dictatorship in human history and surely one of the most murderous ones.
-In 1985 US Intelligence assessed that it would still be around in the following decades, but it collapsed in 1989 and officially pronounced dead in 1991.
+Zulat has undertaken a challenging task: to convince Israel’s influencers, many of whom have become addicted to despair and to echoing it, that a different future is possible.
+It is a tough job, but not an impossible one.
+I was born in the Soviet Union, a country that no longer exists, which may have been the worst dictatorship in human history and surely one of the most murderous ones.
+In 1985 US Intelligence assessed that it would still be around in the following decades, but it collapsed in 1989 and was officially pronounced dead in 1991.
 No one saw it coming, and yet today the USSR is a distant memory.

-If that huge change was possible, so is the one before us.
-You and I will change the world, as the Israeli song says, and then it won’t be so bad.
+If this colossal change was possible, then the overthrow of the Netanyahu-Ben-Gvir government is just as feasible.
+You and I will change the world, as the Israeli song goes.
+We will go through a rough patch, but in the end we will prevail.
 We can, and must, give the next generation a better world.
-It’s in our hands.
-Do not despair.
+It is in our hands to do it.
+Do not despair!
 To paraphrase Napoleon, reject despair and it will shift to your rivals.

 Senior Lecturer in the Department of Sociology and Anthropology, Ben-Gurion University of the Negev.
 She holds a Ph.D. in Sociology from Tel Aviv University (2015), a postdoctoral fellowship at the Center for Gender Studies, SOAS, University of London (2015-2016), a postdoctoral fellowship in the Department of Sociology at Tel Aviv University (2016-2017), and a postdoctoral fellowship Ph.D. at the Humphrey Institute for Social Research, Ben-Gurion University of the Negev (2018-2020).